 Employees should always bring their hearing protection – whether foam earplugs, earmuffs or other types of protection – to the unit.
 This allows the technician to verify whether your employees are correctly using the protection they are actually using, not just one of the protectors available at your site.

-5. …But make sure it’s being worn during the test
+5. …But make sure it’s not being worn during the test

 Anything that has been inserted into the ear canal must be removed prior to wearing testing earphones including any type of hearing protection, namely disposable foam, as well as hearing aids.
 Too often, our technicians have come across disposable foam hearing protection wedged in someone’s ear.